What is it like to grow up in Norway? The Young in Norway survey has followed more than 2,600 Norwegians for the last 28 years.

 Young in Norway

 Young in Norway is Norway's first major longitudinal study of youth.
 It follows people from adolescence to adulthood.
-In the fall of 2020 and spring of 2021, we conduct the study's fifth data collection.
+The last data collection was carried out in autumn 2020 and spring 2021.